 In addition, you can put your readers to work by encouraging them to post comments.
 An ending sentence to your comment like “Please share your stories below” or “Please let us know what you think” can be a great prompt for your readers.
 You can also put up polls and surveys to find out what they think about certain topics.

-Do a sample Google search for they keywords in your site.
-If you’re not at the top of the list, find out who is.
 Check out their site, and see what they’re doing right.
-Are they using more long form content?
+Are they using more long-form content?
 Do they have a lot of infographics?
 What are they doing to get a higher ranking?
 You can follow up by learning what more people are interested in.
-Try to emulate what they do when it comes to engaging their readers, whether it’s by having more promotions, having content with a lot of links or having interesting content that their readers can easily digest.
+Try to emulate what they do to engage their readers.
+Maybe they are either having more promotions, content with a lot of links or interesting for their readers to digest.

-Topsy, on the other hand, helps you search for a certain keyword across social media sites.
-You can even set it up to a particular location.
-So if your business is stationed in Sydney, you can search for the trending topics about your industry in Sydney to see what people are talking about.
-Alltop, unlike Topsy, searches for items from authoritative sites, and shows you what the bigwigs in your industry are talking about.
-Combine these three search tools and you’ll definitely find some content that people are highly likely to view.
+Alltop searches for items from authoritative sites and shows you what the bigwigs in your industry are talking about.
+Combine these two search tools and you’ll definitely find some content that people are highly likely to view.

 Events in your industry allow you to have a firsthand experience with what you’ll be talking about online.
 By participating in seminars, trade shows, and exhibits, you can give your online viewers a glimpse of what’s happening in your industry.
-With the Internet right at your fingertips, you can live Tweet the event, create Vines, or even write a whole article complete with pictures!
+With the Internet right at your fingertips, you can do stories, stream live on Facebook or Instagram or even write a whole article complete with pictures!